 You may view your grades as well as the class grade distribution through MyAccess by clicking on the Student Records link, then clicking on Final Grades and selecting the appropriate semester.

-Thursday, May 22 - Friday, May 31: Students may elect to take a course pass/fail for Summer 2013
+Monday, January 12 - Tuesday, January 27: Students may elect to take a course Pass/Fail for Spring 2015

 Courses NOT eligible to be taken Pass/Fail

 In April 2014, the faculty revised its pass/fail policy.
 The policy is intended to encourage students to be adventurous in their course selection and not be deterred from taking a course out of concern for their GPAs.
 Effective beginning in summer 2014, upperclass J.D. students are permitted to take a maximum of 7 credits pass/fail in elective courses that are available on a pass/fail basis.
 Mandatory pass/fail courses (e.g., upperclass Week One courses) and the pass/fail components of experiential learning offerings (field placements in practicum courses and externships) do not count against the 7-credit pass/fail limit.
 In other words, the 7-credit ceiling applies only to classroom courses that students elect to take on a pass/fail basis.
 Note that courses taken on a mandatory pass/fail basis in an approved study-abroad program or at another ABA-approved law school (e.g., while the student is a visiting student) also do not count against the 7-credit ceiling.